 It's made by Nintendo, a Japanese company with specific values and foreign cultural code that heavily influences various decisions, from inability to craft multiple items in Animal Crossing: New Horizons (no Nintendo, inanimate virtual objects don't have 'souls') to completely ignoring some European markets throughout its history (but that we already established, right?).
 And just like every single corporation, Nintendo understands money as their only language.
 So, be ready to get frustrated over weird design quirks and have nobody to listen to you.

 Also, why the heck does this whole 'amiibo' thing exist?
 How does Nintendo get away with locking additional game content behind physical items while other AAA game studios get heavily criticized for much less?

-No ratings, download metrics or player reviews in Nintendo Store.
+No ratings, download metrics or player reviews in Nintendo eShop.
 Visuals and descriptions on product pages are usually

 bullsh written in marketing language that screams 'Buy me!
 I'm great!' rather than 'This what I have to offer, take it or leave it'.
 To effectively discover new games on this platform I have to rely on external sources.
 And some of these sources may be sponsored.

 Some games are sluggish and laggy.
 I know many games are ported from other platforms, but in case of Nintendo Switch there's only one platform to target.
 It's not a PC or an Android device with millions of different hardware and OS combinations.
 Game studios deserve most of the criticism for that but Nintendo as a gatekeeper deserves its share too.